contributte/menu-control/README.md

 ## Dynamic links

-We already have got links to adding books, but now we want links in breadcrumb with editing books just like this:
+We already have got links to adding books, but now we want links in breadcrumb with editing books just like in example
+below:

 Books / Harry Potter / Edit